AEIS Long Call Strategy

 What is a long call on AEIS?

 A long call on AEIS is the long call strategy applied to AEIS (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With AEIS stock trading near $326.23, the strikes shown on this page are snapped to the nearest listed AEIS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AEIS stock at $328.76 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AEIS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are AEIS long call max profit and max loss calculated?